wren-lang/wren/doc/site/classes.markdown

 [function]: functions.html

-This is unlike Lua and JavaScript which can "forget" `this` when you create a callback inside a method.
+This is unlike JavaScript which can "forget" `this` when you create a callback inside a method.
 Wren does what you want here and retains the reference to the original object.